Azure-Samples/ms-identity-ca-auth-context/README.md

 ### Configure the Web API

-1. Browse `https://localhost:44351` and sign-in using Admin account.
-Go to Admin page of the **Web API**.
+1. We'd first replicate the experience of an admin configuring the auth contexts.
+For that, browse to `https://localhost:44321` and sign-in using a tenant Admin account.
+Click on the **Admin** link on the menu.

     ![Overview](./ReadmeFiles/Admin.png)
-1. As a first step, you will ensure that a set of Auth Context is already available in this tenant.
-Click the **CreateOrFetch** button to check if they exist, if not, the code will create three auth context entries for you.
-These three entires are named `Low`, `Medium` and `High`.
+2. As a first step, you will ensure that a set of Auth Context is already available in this tenant.
+Click the **CreateOrFetch** button to check if they exist.
+If they don't , the code will create three sample auth context entries for you.
+These three entires are named `Require strong authentication`, `Require compliant devices` and `Require trusted locations`.

     > Note: The Graph permission, **Policy.ReadWrite.ConditionalAccess** is required for creating new records.
 In production, the permission, **Policy.Read.ConditionalAccess** should be sufficient to read existing values and thus is recommended.

     ![Overview](./ReadmeFiles/Create-Fetch_Click.png)

     Select an operation in the Web API and an `Authentication Context` value to apply and select **SaveOrUpdate**.
-We advise you use the same auth context value if possible as this ensures that the suer is redirected to Azure AD just once to perform the step-up authN.
+This updates this mapping in the local app's database.
+We advise you use the same auth context value for operations if possible, as this ensures that the suer is redirected to Azure AD just once to perform the step-up authN.

+>Note: When changing auth context mappings, have the user sign-out and sign-back in for the changes to take effect.

 1. Go to `View Details page to get details of data saved on the Web API side in its database.
-You can select **Delete** if you need to delete the mapping from database.
+You can select **Delete** if you need to delete a mapping from the local database.

     ![Overview](./ReadmeFiles/ViewDetails.png)
 The web API is now ready to challenge users for step-up auth for the selected operations.